Humboldt County 4-H Events

 Ag Day: In conjunction with FFA, Ag Day provides an opportunity for 4-H members to learn about and experience the judging of conformation and/or quality of animals and ag related products.

-Awards Night: Held in September, the Awards Night provides the opportunity for recognizing the outstanding work of 4-H members and leaders throughout the year.
-It is usually a potluck dinner, combined with an awards ceremony, member presentations and installation of new County Ambassadors.
+County Achievement Awards Ceremony: Held in October at the Lamb BBQ, the Awards Ceremony provides the opportunity for recognizing the outstanding work of 4-H members and leaders throughout the year.
+This is where the installation of new County Ambassadors for the year takes place as well.

 Horse Camp: Held in July, Horse Camp provides an opportunity for 4-H members to come together for a camp-out including trail rides, educational sessions, and entertainment.